ankel/haulm-topper/README.md

  [Haulm topper](https://en.wikipedia.org/wiki/Potato_harvester#Haulm_topper) is a machine used in harvesting root crops.
 It cuts the above ground parts of the plant so that a harvester can get at the roots below, which are the actual fruit of these crops.

 ## Seriously, what is it?
-Apps typically need some configuration, from a `.properties` file for example.
-And if you've ever worked on any medium-or-bigger sized project, you're probably familiar with this pattern
+Apps typically need some configurations, from a `.properties` file for example.
+And they also need code to convert those string into usable objects like this.

 ```java
 final Properties properties = new Properties();